AcademySoftwareFoundation/rawtoaces/README.md

         --custom-camera-model STR       Camera model name to be used for spectral sensitivity curves lookup.
 If present, overrides the value stored in the file metadata.
-        --headroom VAL                  Highlight headroom factor. (default: 6) --scale VAL                     Additional scaling factor to apply to the pixel values. (default: 1) General options:
+        --headroom VAL                  Highlight headroom factor. (default: 6) --scale VAL                     Additional scaling factor to apply to the pixel values. (default: 1) Lens correction:
+        --lens-correction STR           Lens correction types to be applied to the images.
+Specify a string containing the following symbols in any order: 'c' - chromatic aberration, 'd' - distortion, 'v' - vignetting; or 'a' - enable all.
+        --require-lens-correction       Image conversion will fail if this flag is set to true and lens correction can not be performed.
+If the flag was not set, a warning will be issued and conversion continued without lens corrections.
+        --custom-lens-make STR          Lens manufacturer name to be used for lens correction.
+If present, overrides the value stored in the file metadata.
+        --custom-lens-model STR         Lens model name to be used for lens correction.
+If present, overrides the value stored in the file metadata.
+        --custom-aperture VAL           Lens aperture (F-number) to be used for lens correction If present, overrides the value stored in the file metadata.
+        --custom-focal-length VAL       Lens focal length (in mm) to be used for lens correction If present, overrides the value stored in the file metadata.
+        --custom-focus-distance VAL     Lens focus distance to be used for lens correction If present, overrides the value stored in the file metadata.
+    General options:
         --overwrite                     Allows overwriting existing files.
 If not set, trying to write to an existing file will generate an error.
         --data-dir STR                  Directory containing rawtoaces spectral sensitivity and illuminant data files.
 Overrides the default search path and the RAWTOACES_DATA_PATH environment variable.